Detecting False Positives With Derived Planetary Parameters: Experimenting with the KEPLER Dataset: Methods

 \section{Methods}

 For this study, we utilize data collected by the Kepler Space Telescope, launched by NASA in 2009 to survey a $115 \mathrm{deg^2}$ field of view of the northern sky for exoplanets \citep{Borucki_2010,Koch_2010}.
 Our training data is sourced from the Kepler Objects of Interest catalogue cumulative list, which is currently hosted at the NASA Exoplanet Archive.\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/}} On date of access, the data set contains a total of 9,564 entries and the individual characteristics of each body, including observed properties (e.g planet-star radius ratio) and derived ones (e.g. the effective temperature).
 The Kepler catalogue also provides a ternary classification feature, derived form a numerical disposition score.
 This score is a numerical value that expresses the confidence in the category classification and is calculated using a Monte Carlo algorithm that equates the score's value to the proportion of iterations where the Kepler Robovetter algorithm \citep{2017ksci.rept...22C, 2018ApJS..235...38T,2020ascl.soft12006C} classifies each threshold-crossing event as a potential candidate.

 The catalogue consists of three types of entries: (i) confirmed exoplanets using the NASA exoplanet archive disposition, (ii) candidate exoplanets using the Kepler Catalogue Disposition, and (iii) False Positive exoplanets.
 For candidates, a higher score represents a greater amount of confidence in its disposition, while for false positives, a higher value indicates less confidence in its classification.
-For our study, we choose a binary Kepler disposition feature list of exoplanets as either "Candidates" or "False Positives", from the ternary set in the archive.
+For entries whose official disposition is `candidate', a higher score represents a greater amount of confidence in its disposition while for entries whose disposition is `false positive', a higher score represents less confidence in its disposition (and thus there is a greater chance of it being a candidate).
+For our study, we choose a binary Kepler disposition feature list of exoplanets as either `Candidates' or `False Positives', from the ternary set in the archive.
 There are in total 9,564 entries in our extracted binary catalogue of which 4,717 are candidates and 4,847 are false positives.